Do you feel like you’re drowning in a sea of tasks, priorities, and deadlines?

-Unclear or unrealistic project goals are the key reason why projects fail.
+Unclear or unrealistic project goals are the key reasons why projects fail.
 Taking the example of the IBM 7030, it was unrealistic to produce a supercomputer that was 100 times faster than other computers in 1961.
-So, the first thing to do is sit with all project stakeholders and define clear, specific goals.
+The supercomputer failed to meet its mission and was termed a failure.

 To get a better understanding of your project, discuss these questions with stakeholders: